lloyd/node-memwatch/README.md

 Description
 -----------

-There is a growing number of tools for debugging and profiling memory usage in Node.JS applications, but there is still a need for a platform-independent native module that requires no special instrumentation.
-This module attempts to supply that need.
+There are a growing number of tools for debugging and profiling memory usage in Node.JS applications, but there is still a need for a platform-independent native module that requires no special instrumentation.
+This module attempts to satisfy that need.

-Let's assume you import `node-memwatch` like so:
+To get started, import `node-memwatch` like so:

 ```javascript
 var memwatch = require('memwatch');
 ```

 ### Leak Detection